Skip to contents

 )

-This process removes any patients who did not have complete data across all provided input dataframes.
-If you’d like to keep track of that information, you can set the “return_missing” parameter to TRUE and receive a list containing the data_list as well as the removed patients.
-The structure of the data list is a nested list tracking the data, the name of the dataframe, what domain (broader source of information) the data belongs to, and the type of variable stored in the dataframe.
-Options for variable type include “continuous”, “discrete”, “ordinal”, and “categorical”.
+This process removes any observations that did not have complete data across all provided input dataframes.
+If you’d like to keep track of that information, you can set the “return_missing” parameter to TRUE and receive a list containing the data_list as well as the removed observations.
+The structure of the data list is a nested list tracking the data, the name of the dataframe, what domain (broader source of information) the data belongs to, and the type of feature stored in the dataframe.
+Options for feature type include “continuous”, “discrete”, “ordinal”, and “categorical”.

 We can get a summary of our constructed data_list with the summarize_dl function: